Close calls: NFL has record number of games decided late

 There have been 21 games decided by three points or fewer this season, tied for the third most ever through five weeks.

 Perhaps no team has been hurt more by end of game theatrics than the Lions, who lost 21-19 to Minnesota on Sunday when Greg Joseph hit a 54-yard field goal with no time left.
-That came two weeks after Baltimore’s Justin Tucker hit a record 66-yarder on the final play of another 19-17 Detroit loss.
+That came two weeks after Baltimore’s Justin Tucker hit a record 66-yarder on the final play of another Detroit loss, 19-17.

 JUST FOR KICKS